 Long post alert!

-A lot of people asked for my itinerary ever since I went backpacking in Sri Lanka in November 2017.
+A lot of people asked for my itinerary ever since I backpacked in Sri Lanka in November 2017.
 I’ve answered questions on WhatsApp, Instagram, Facebook, and Email.
 So finally I’ve decided to put pen to paper.
 I’m hoping this will help a lot of y’all to plan a trip to Sri Lanka, which you definitely must.
 I had a ball of a time in the country.
 Sri Lanka may be tiny but packs in a punch.
 From wildlife to blue beaches and tea plantations, ancient cultural monuments, hiking and water sports…there’s something for everybody.

 Galle sea front